Temple Shalom in Louisville welcomes students and other visitors, and we invite you to participate with us in our religious services.

-We understand that you may have an assignment to write a paper on what you observe and experience.
+We understand that you may have the assignment to write a paper on what you observe and experience.
 Please wait until after you leave the synagogue before you write down your observations.
 While you are at Temple Shalom, feel free to ask the Rabbi, ushers, or congregants any questions about the services or Judaism.

-Please remember that there is a wide range of knowledge and understanding about Judaism, and varying degrees of religious observance among Jews.
+Please remember that there is a wide range of knowledge and understanding about Judaism and varying degrees of religious observance among Jews.
 Therefore, you may wish to clarify whether their answers reflect an individual’s personal beliefs and practices or are generally accepted within Judaism.
 The website myjewishlearning.com is especially useful for obtaining further information about Judaism.

 SPECIAL NOTE FOR CLASSES OR GROUPS: